-Trained in physiology and immunology, Wen H. Shen obtained her Ph.D. from the University of Illinois at Urbana-Champaign.
-Her postdoctoral study at Columbia University has led her research to the field of cancer biology with a focus on tumor suppressor genes.
+Trained in Physiology and Immunology, Wen H. Shen obtained her Ph.D. from the University of Illinois at Urbana-Champaign.
+Her postdoctoral study at Columbia University led her research to the field of cancer biology with a focus on tumor suppressor genes.
 While PTEN was known as a cytoplasmic protein that antagonizes PI3 kinase, her work uncovered “nuclear PTEN” and revealed its function in maintaining chromosome integrity.
 Since then, PTEN has entered “the nuclear age” and been recognized as a “guardian of the genome”.
 Her continued effort in scrutinizing the nuclear function of PTEN resulted in a number of findings that significantly expanded the PTEN tumor suppressive network.
 She is interested in collaborating with cancer biologists, immunologists and oncologists to implement translational studies to facilitate the effectiveness of anti-cancer therapies.
 Dr. Shen is a member of the Sandra and Edward Meyer Cancer Center and is also affiliated with the Tri-Institutional MD-PhD training program (centered among three institutions: Weill Cornell Medicine, the Rockefeller University, and Sloan Kettering Cancer Center).

 Xinyi Fan, Ph.D.

 Dr. Xinyi Fan graduated from Peking Union Medical College, Beijing, China and obtained his Ph.D. in Molecular Oncology.
 His current research interest lies in understanding how PTEN integrates its multifaceted roles in genome maintenance into the regulation of tumor immunogenicity and tumor response to therapy.
 Dr. Fan loves history and in his spare time, he enjoys playing table tennis.